zacharyr0th/website/public/articles/web-3.md

 If you follow crypto-related content on LinkedIn and casually scroll through your newsfeed, you'll be hard-pressed not to find articles related to new blockchain investment funds.
 Blockchains and DeFi projects are constantly doling out grants meant to help improve their surrounding ecosystem.

 Grants are great.
-They've historically been able to fund essential projects within academia and elsewhere, but they've recently taken their funding game to the next level due to crypto-related innovations like DAOs.
+They've historically been able to fund important projects within academia and elsewhere, but they've recently taken their funding game to the next level due to crypto-related innovations like DAOs.

 ### Gitcoin